matthieu-bt/business-guide/source/integrations/google.rst

   To connect Google Drive with Skribble, you’ll need:

 •	Admin access to your company’s Google Drive
-•	Skribble API credentials (username and API key)
-You can get these from the person in charge of Skribble Business in your company.
+•	Skribble API credentials (you can get these from the person in charge of Skribble Business in your company)
 •	Skribble – Electronic Signature plug-in

 We recommend that the Google Drive admin performs the setup of the **Skribble – Electronic Signature** plug-in.
 Skribble Business admins might not have all the necessary rights to finish the setup on Google Drive.